-The defendant and patentee may still make many of the arguments discussed in Section IV above regarding the balance of hardships.
+The defendant and patentee may still make many of the arguments discussed in Section IV regarding the balance of hardships.
 Further, defendants may argue that the fact that a patent is an SEP may be relevant to the third eBay factor even absent a standard-setting commitment.
-In considering the balance of the equities, the harm to the defendant goes beyond not being able to practice just the patented invention, but extends to being unable to sell a product that is completely standard compliant.
+In considering the balance of the equities, a defendant may argue that the harm to the defendant goes beyond not being able to practice just the patented invention, but extends to being unable to sell a product that is completely standard compliant.
+A patent holder may, in turn, argue that use of its technology in standardized products without its consent results in large scale infringement of a patent it did not intend to license.
 In considering this factor, the court may consider the conduct of the SEP owner, the defendant, and perhaps even the SDO.
 For example, the court may consider (1) whether the SEP owner knowingly acquiesced in the SEP being built around its technology, (2) whether the defendant knew or should have known that the patent owner had not agreed to give a licensing commitment to the patent, or (3) the conduct of the parties, if any, in negotiating a license.